zachmatson/ArgMacros.jl/docs/src/index.md

     but making sure to follow them is essential to your code running properly.
     Additionally, make sure not to declare multiple arguments using the same flags.
-    Other than the reserved `-h` and `--help` flags, this will not be detected automatically at compile time, and could lead to undefined behavior.
+    Other than the reserved `-h` and `--help` flags, this will not be detected automatically during compilation, and could lead to undefined behavior.

 ## Using Argument Values